- Rules of debate at meetings

 - d.
 In addition to the Annual Meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council directs.

 - f.
-The Chairman of the Council, unless he/she has resigned or becomes disqualified, shall continue in office and preside at the Annual Meeting until his/her successor is elected at the next Annual Meeting of the Council.
+The Chairperson of the Council, unless he/she has resigned or becomes disqualified, shall continue in office and preside at the Annual Meeting until his/her successor is elected at the next Annual Meeting of the Council.

 - i.
-In an election year, delivery by the Chairman of the Council and Councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his/her acceptance of office form unless the Council resolves for this to be done at a later date;
+In an election year, delivery by the Chairperson of the Council and Councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chairperson of the Council of his/her acceptance of office form unless the Council resolves for this to be done at a later date;

 - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council;